rumyantseva/tr/README.md

 the only host is mentioned in the original task, ICMP should be enough.

 In the implementation, we can send ICMP Echo Request and wait for ICMP Echo Reply.
-We start from TTL=1, and for every new request, we increase TTL until we receive ICMP Echo Reply or Max TTL (provided via flags) is reached.
+We start probes from TTL=1, and for every new probe, we increase TTL until we receive ICMP Echo Reply or Max TTL (provided via flags) is reached.

 #### Response time